 Weekdays are better if you want to avoid the crowds.
-Shopping on Oxford Street one of those must do things in London if you’re into fashion and love shopping.
+Shopping on Oxford Street is one of those must-do things in London if you’re into fashion and love shopping.

 You can also pick up something sweet from the many South Asian desserts on Brick Lane.

 There are always cool shops popping up on Brick Lane every month.
 However, there are established shops like – the quirky Cereal Killer Cafe and the Chocolate Mecca Dark Sugars that make visiting Brick Lane amongst the fun things to do in London.

 There is also the Brick Lane Market which is one of the few Sunday markets in London.

 On Sundays, the streets are lined with people selling everything and their kitchen sink.
 Some stuff (by usual standards are actual rubbish) that people are trying to sell, but the London art students call it ‘vintage’ darlings.
 I told you Brick Lane is only for the super cool kids.